 - Storage: 512 GB SSD

-Why it is good: This is a budget-friendly way to get an HX-series processor and a dedicated GPU.
-It is a bit heavier, but the performance per pound is exceptional for STEM students on a tighter budget.
+Why it is good: This is a budget-friendly way to get high-end HX-series processors and RTX 50-series graphics.
+While it is heavier than an ultrabook, the performance per pound is exceptional for STEM students on a tight scholarship budget.

-Best Laptop for PhD Students in Creative Arts, Architecture, Design
+Best Laptop for PhD Students in Creative Arts, Architecture, and Design

 2. ASUS ProArt P16 (2026 Edition)